OpenIdentityPlatform/OpenDJ/opendj-packages/opendj-zip/opendj-zip-oem/legal-notices/THIRDPARTYREADME.txt

            Copyright 2010-2011 ApexIdentity Inc.
            Portions Copyright 2011-2015 ForgeRock AS.

-Version: grizzly-framework.jar (2.3.23)
-Copyright: Copyright (c) 2007-2015 Oracle and/or its affiliates.
-All rights reserved.

-Version: grizzly-http-server.jar (2.3.23)
-Copyright: Copyright (c) 2011 Oracle and/or its affiliates.
-All rights reserved.

-Version: grizzly-http-servlet.jar (2.3.23)
-Copyright: Copyright (c) 2008-2012 Oracle and/or its affiliates.
-All rights reserved.

-Version: grizzly-http.jar (2.3.23)
-Copyright: Copyright (c) 2009-2013 Oracle and/or its affiliates.
-All rights reserved.

 Version: forgerock-audit-core.jar (3.0.0)
 Copyright: Copyright 2011-2015 ForgeRock AS.
            Copyright 2013 Cybernetica AS